Answers to Top Live Video Questions

 July 5, 2019

-Sometimes, I take for granted what I know, and I assume that everyone knows what I know.
-Do you do that too?
-Well, after just being to an in-person event recently I was asked some really good questions, and this prompted the theme for this episode.
+Sometimes, I take for granted what I know and assume that everyone knows what I know.
+Do you do that, too?
+Well, after attending an in-person event recently, I was asked some really good questions, which prompted the theme for this episode.

-I was speaking at Janet Murray's Build Your Audience Live event recently and I got asked loads of great questions about live video.
+I was speaking at Janet Murray's Build Your Audience Live event recently, and I was asked many great questions about live video.
 Here are some of the top questions I get asked about Live video.

 #1 What is Live Video?

-It gives you the ability to INTERACT with your audience so that they can ask you questions and you can instantly speak to them and hear directly back from them.
+It gives you the ability to interact with your audience.
+They can ask you questions, and you can instantly speak to them and hear directly from them.

-One thing to note for Instagram Live though - your Lives only stay on your profile for 24 hours and are only available to do via your mobile at the moment.
-(Which is great for the kind of content where you are being fairly raw and authentic and just wanting to get across a short term share).
+One thing to note for Instagram Live, though—your Live Streams only stay on your profile for 24 hours and are only available via your mobile at the moment.
+(This is great for the kind of content where you are fairly raw and authentic and want to get across a short-term share.)

 #2 How do I use more than one camera in my Live Videos?